-The new variant, known as the “U.K. variant,” or B.1.1.7, has become the predominant variant of the Sars-CoV-2 virus in the U.K..
-It was first identified in the U.K. in September 2020, and it was first found in the United States in late December.
+One of the new variants, known as the “U.K. variant,” or B.1.1.7, has become the predominant variant of the Sars-CoV-2 virus in the U.K. It was first identified in the U.K. in September 2020, and it was first found in the United States in late December.
 As of this writing, it has now been found in at least five U.S. states and 33 countries.
 Even though it is called the U.K. variant, it's not clear where it originated.

 “Mutation, “variant, “strain,” etc. - What’s the difference between these words?

 The term strain is only appropriate when referring to Sars-CoV-2, the virus causing the COVID-19 disease.
 Sars-CoV-2 is a strain of the wider coronavirus family, including SARS, MERS, and less severe viruses that cause things like the common cold.

 The term variant refers to slightly different versions of the Sars-CoV-2 virus that result from frequent mutations within the genome of the Sars-CoV-2 virus.

 Viruses are known to mutate very often.
 It’s kind of their thing.
 The SARS-CoV-2 virus acquires about one new mutation in its genome every two weeks.
 These mutations lead to variants of SARS-CoV-2 that behave slightly differently from one another but still cause the COVID-19 disease.

 Most mutations are either harmless or make the virus less effective.
 The mutations that led to the U.K. variant (23 mutations in total) have made the U.K. variant more contagious.